-“It is abundantly clear that the incidence of all common cancers is being determined by potentially controllable means.
+“It’s abundantly clear that the incidence of all common cancers is being determined by potentially controllable means.
 Cancer is in large part a preventable disease.”
 Willett.
 W.C (JAMA)

 - Overweight: More than 1: 20 cancers in the UK alone are linked to excess weight.
-Obesity: 40-50% more likely to get certain cancers,

 - Sedentary lifestyle: A Study by American Cancer Society found 1/3 of all cancer deaths were linked to a lack of activity and exercise.